randall-coding/rocketchat-acorn/README.md

 Check your email's inbox and you should receive a verification email from RocketChat.
 Click on the verification link.

-After verification, you should see the dashboard of RocketChat where you can invite new users.
+After verification, you should see the dashboard of RocketChat where you can invite new users after setting up SMTP.

 ![rocketchat_dashboard](https://github.com/randall-coding/rocketchat-acorn/assets/39175191/1f798ddc-dfe6-47d6-9a99-82dfb4a15a61)